bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

 # Visible

-> The `v-b-visible` directive allows you to react when an element becomes visible in the viewport,
+> `v-b-visible` is a lightweight directive that allows you to react when an element becomes visible
-> and/or when it moved out of the viewport (or is no longer visible)
+> in the viewport and/or when it moves out of the viewport (or is no longer visible).

 The `v-b-visible` directive was added in version `2.1.0`.